Are you a repeat visitor to the Vatican looking for some more unusual things to see? If so, here’s my guide to 21 hidden gems in the Vatican Museums.

 The white drapery on St. Peter and the nails were added by a later artist, much like underpants were added to the Sistine Chapel frescos.
 Restoration of the frescos, completed in 2009, revealed an image believed to be a self-portrait of Michelangelo.
 It’s the figure riding horseback in a blue turban in the far upper left corner of the painting.

-Unfortunately, access to the Pauline Chapel is limited.
-It’s typically closed to the public.
-You can take a virtual tour here.
+Unfortunately, access to the Pauline Chapel is quite limited.
+It’s typically closed to the public and only open on special occasions.
+But you can take a virtual tour here.

 7. Mars of Todi, Etruscan Museum